SoCuul/ManualVerification/README.md

 ```

 # Support
-If you need help with this bot, join my (support server)[https://discord.gg/AY7WHt4Nrw].
+If you need help with this bot, join my [support server](https://discord.gg/AY7WHt4Nrw).